-- A. Section includes administrative and procedural requirements for selection of products for use in Project; product delivery, storage, and handling; manufacturers' standard warranties on products; special warranties; and comparable products. - B. Related Requirements: - 1.
-Section 012500 "Substitution Procedures" for requests for substitutions.
+- A. Section includes administrative and procedural requirements for selection of products for use in Project; product delivery, storage, and handling; manufacturers' standard warranties on products; special warranties; and comparable products. - B. In the event of disagreement between drawings and specifications or with either documents, it is the better quality or greater quantity of work which shall take precedence.